mkaranasou/notes/programming_notes.md

         board += h * len(row) + n
         for item in row:
             board += v + s + item + s
+        board += v
         board += n
     board += h * len(matrix[0]) + n

-    return board

 def assess_winner(matrix, p1_pawn='X', p2_pawn='O'):
     """
-    Checks if user 1 or 2 has won: 3 consecutive 1s or 2s either vertically,
-    or horizontally or diagonally
+    Checks if player 1 or 2 has won: 3 consecutive pawns either vertically, horizontally or diagonally
-    :param matrix: a 3 by 3 matrix
+    :param list[list[T] matrix: a 3 by 3 matrix
+    :param str p1_pawn: the pawn of player 1
+    :param str p2_pawn: the pawn of player 1
     :return: int, the number of the winner or 0 if no one won.
     """
     winning_rules = {